 Prior to this offering, there has been no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although we have applied to have our common stock listed on Nasdaq, we cannot assure you that there will be an active public market for our common stock.
+Although we have been approved to list our common stock on Nasdaq, we cannot assure you that there will be an active public market for our common stock.